-If the correct applicant information is supplied UWS ensures that applicants know the rate at which they would pay fees prior to enrolment (Home or Overseas).
+If the correct applicant information is supplied, UWS ensures that applicants know the rate at which they would pay fees prior to enrolment (Home.
+Rest of UK, EU or International).
 Normally the fee rate is confirmed on the offer letter.
 For Research programmes, the fee rate is published in the Fee Schedule but details of stipends or scholarships offered will only be confirmed at the time of the offer being issued.

-Requests to Defer a Place
+4. Requests to Defer a Place

-5. An applicant can only defer a place by one year, regardless of whether this was determined before or after offer.
+• An applicant can only defer a place by one year, regardless of whether this was determined before or after offer.
 The opportunity to defer an offer is not available to all programmes.
 Applicants intending to defer are therefore advised to check with the Admissions Office prior to applying.
 Places secured through Clearing or in the UCAS Adjustment period are valid only for that year of entry and may not be deferred.
 While applications for research programmes may be deferred depending on circumstances, offers of funding, stipends and scholarships cannot be deferred except by written agreement in exceptional circumstances.

-Widening Participation and Transition
+5. Widening Participation and Transition

-6. UWS is actively involved in working with applicants from courses/initiatives designed to support transition e.g. the Top-Up Programme; Articulation provision, Care Leavers, Routes for All; Step-Up; Lothians Equal Access Programmes for Schools; Access to Primary Education and Scottish Wider Access Programme.
+• UWS is actively involved in working with applicants from courses/initiatives designed to support transition e.g. the Top-Up Programme; Articulation provision, Care Leavers, Routes for All; Step-Up; Lothians Equal Access Programmes for Schools; Access to Primary Education and Scottish Wider Access Programme.
 Applicants must confirm their involvement in Access provision on their application.

-Advanced Entry
+6. Advanced Entry

-7. Applicants are invited to consult the University's Recognition of Prior Learning Handbook.
+• Applicants are invited to consult the University's Recognition of Prior Learning (RPL) Handbook (can be found on the Supporting Policies, Procedures, Statements & Guides section on our Student Policies webpage).
 An applicant seeking advanced entry is considered on an individual basis taking into account previous study, experience and RPL where appropriate, e.g., HNC, HND, A Level.
 Applicants who wish to be considered for advanced entry should state this clearly on their UCAS applications Point of Entry section and ensure sufficient information is included in the application to enable a decision on advanced entry to be taken.
 Applications for advanced entry to research programmes will only be considered where the applicant has been a registered research student at another institution.

-Additional Measurement of Potential/Contextualised Admissions
+7. Additional Measurement of Potential/Contextualised Admissions

-8. To attract and retain students (from a wide and diverse community) who have the potential to complete their programme of study successfully and benefit from the experience, UWS identifies additional means of assessing potential to demonstrate an ability to meet selection criteria, e.g., Top-Up profiles, successful Summer School completion.
+• To attract and retain students (from a wide and diverse community) who have the potential to complete their programme of study successfully and benefit from the experience, UWS identifies additional means of assessing potential to demonstrate an ability to meet selection criteria, e.g., Top-Up profiles, successful Summer School completion, completion of the UWS Foundation Academy.

-Applicants with a disability
+8. Applicants with a disability

-9. The University strives to be an inclusive learning environment and welcomes and encourages applications from persons with a disability.
+• The University strives to be an inclusive learning environment and welcomes and encourages applications from persons with a disability.
 A web site link to the disability service will be in all offers encouraging them to disclose any disability they may have.
-Applicants who have specific support needs are encouraged to detail and make these known to the University's Disability

-Team as soon as possible so that any appropriate support arrangements can be made in advance of enrolment.
+Applicants who have specific support needs are encouraged to detail and make these known to the University's Disability Team as soon as possible so that any appropriate support arrangements can be made in advance of enrolment.

-Procedure for applicants disclosing a criminal conviction
+9. Procedure for applicants disclosing a criminal conviction

-10. The Criminal Charges and Convictions Procedure will apply.
+• The UWS Criminal Convictions and Charges Procedure will apply.

-Fraudulent Statements/Omissions
+10. Fraudulent Statements/Omissions

-11. Admission to the University is subject to applicants disclosing all facts and information relevant to their application.
+• Admission to the University is subject to applicants disclosing all facts and information relevant to their application.
 If, during the consideration of an application, an applicant is discovered to have omitted any information requested in the instructions or the application form, or has made any misrepresentation or given false information, the University reserves the right to withdraw an offer of a place and/or dismiss their application.

-Bribery
+11. Bribery